 - 1. APIs are proper products, just like any other kind of software.
-You're "selling" them in the same manner, and all the principles of product management are fully applicable to them.
-It's quite doubtful you would be able to develop APIs well unless you conducted proper market research, learned customers' needs, and studied competitors, supply, and demand. - 2.
-Still, APIs are quite special products.
-You're selling the possibility to make some actions programmatically by writing code, and this fact puts some restrictions on product management.
+You are "selling" them in the same manner, and all the principles of product management are fully applicable to them.
+It is quite doubtful that you would be able to develop APIs well unless you conduct proper market research, learn customers' needs, and study competitors, supply, and demand. - 2.
+However, APIs are quite special products.
+You are selling the possibility to perform some actions programmatically by writing code, and this fact puts some restrictions on product management.

-To properly develop the API product, you must be able to answer exactly this question: why would your customers prefer making some actions programmatically?
-It's not an idle question: out of this book's author's experience, the product owners' lack of expertise in working with APIs exactly is the largest problem of API product development.
+To properly develop the API product, you must be able to answer this question precisely: why would your customers prefer to perform those actions programmatically?
+It is not an idle question: based on this book's author's experience, the lack of expertise by product owners in working with APIs is exactly the biggest problem in API product development.

 End users interact with your API indirectly, through applications built upon it by software engineers acting on behalf of some company (and sometimes there is more than one engineer in between you and an end user).
-From this point of view, the API's target audience resembles a Maslow-like pyramid:
+From this perspective, the API's target audience resembles a Maslow-like pyramid:

-- Users constitute the pyramid's base; they look for the fulfillment of their needs and don't think about technicalities. - Business owners form a middle level; they match users' needs against technical capabilities declared by developers and build products. - Developers make up the pyramid's apex; it is developers who work with APIs directly, and they decide which of the competing APIs to choose.
+- Users constitute the base of the pyramid; they seek the fulfillment of their needs and do not think about technicalities. - Business owners form the middle level; they match users' needs against technical capabilities declared by developers and build products.

+• Developers make up the apex of the pyramid; it is developers who work with APIs directly, and they decide which of the competing APIs to choose.

 The obvious conclusion of this model is that you must advertise the advantages of your API to developers.
 They will select the technology, and business owners will translate the concept to end users.
-If former or acting developers manage the API product, they often tend to evaluate the API market competitiveness in this dimension only and mainly channel the product promotion efforts to the developers' auditory.
+If former or acting developers manage the API product, they often tend to evaluate the API's market competitiveness in this dimension only and mainly focus the product promotion efforts on the developer audience.